doug919/multi_relational_script_learning/README.md

 # train from scratch

-Download the training data from the Download section, and run
+Download the training data from the Download section.
+Make sure the training file path in the config file is correct.
+Then run
 ```
+python bin/train.py -v -r train_config_transe_v0.2.10_long9.json output_model
 ```
+Again, for EventTransR, simply replace the config file.

 # References